ossf/scorecard-action/README.md

 > Official GitHub Action for [OSSF scorecard](https://github.com/ossf/scorecard).

 ## Installation
 **NOTE**: The Scorecards GitHub Action does not support private repositories.
-Private repositories can run Scorecards manually by following the [standard installation instructions)[https://github.com/ossf/scorecard#installation].
+Private repositories can run Scorecards from the command line by following the [standard installation instructions)[https://github.com/ossf/scorecard#installation].

 To install the Scorecards GitHub Action, you need to:

 1) Create a Personal Access Token (PAT) for authentication and save the token value as a repository secret;

-    (Note: current Scorecards users can reuse their existing PAT for the repository secret.)
+    (Note: If you have already installed Scorecards on your repository from the command line, you can reuse your existing PAT for the repository secret.
+If you no longer have access to the PAT, though, simply create a new one.)

 3) Set up the workflow via the GitHub UI